gotzommerborn/Smartphone-repo/README.md

 ### INSTRUCTIONS TO RUN THE SCRIPT:

-*adapt set working directory statement in initialise procedure.
+Adapt set working directory statement in initialise procedure.
 This piece may be improved to dynamically set de working directory.